Association of Algerian Muslim Women

+History

 The women's movement in Algeria originated in the liberation movement from French colonialism in the 1940s, when women were mobilised in the struggle and integrated in the political system.
 The two pioneer women's groups were Algerian Women's Union (UFA), which was affiliated with the Algerian Communist Party (PCA), and the Association of Algerian Muslim Women (AFMA), founded in 1947 to mobilise women in support of political prisoners and their families.

-The two women's groups both offered a more public role for women, which made it possible for them to leave traditional seclusion and participate in public life, but they contrasted with each other.
-The UFA included many women in all levels of the Algerian Communist Party, who advocated equality between men and women, both educational professional and political, while the AFMA mobilised women as well as men in the struggle against French colonialism, but expected women to step back from public life once independence from France had been won.
+The two women's groups both offered a more public role for women, which made it possible for them to leave traditional seclusion and participate in public life.
+The UFA included women across all levels of the Algerian Communist Party, which advocated equality between men and women, both educational professional and political.
+The AFMA mobilised both women aand men in the struggle against French colonialism, but expected women to step back from public life once independence from France had been won.
 The 1940s gave rise to an intensified need for women to be able to gain equality, especially through the use of political parties.
 The UFA was largely made up of European women, not that it excluded Muslim women.

 The AMA was created in 1947 aiming for women's liberation specifically concerning the imprisonments following protests on May 8, 1945.
 This was when France celebrated the end of Nazi rule while thousands of Algerians took protested in the streets of Setif and other cities to fight for Algerian independence as had been France's promise in exchange for troops in the Allied war effort peacefully claim Algeria's independence, as France had promised if they supported it in her fight against Nazism, however, Frances response was the brutal massacre of 45,000 Algerians followed by sporadic mass killings.